 5. Tikokino Road - Mangaounku

 Great early season tributary.
 Plenty of fishing for as far as you want to walk.

 6. SH2 Road Bridge (Waipawa River)

 Access on the downstream side closest to Waipawa.

 Rowe Road is 17km south of Havelock North along Middle Road.
 Access is via privately owned farmland at the end of the public road and permission is required.
 Foot access only.

 19. McKenzie Road

 4km up Kahuranaki Rd from Rochfort Rd.
 An unformed public road leads to the river.
 The road is maintained by the adjacent landowner.
-Please notify the landowner that you wish to use the road and be aware of any farming operations in the area at the time.
-Either visit the house or phone 06-874-7613.
+Please notify the landowner that you wish to use the road and be aware of any farming operations in the area at the time. please visit the house.